 One thing to keep in mind is that both the adoptive parents as well as the birth parents should enter into counseling before deciding on an open adoption.
 Open adoption can have many emotional impacts on both families.
 It is important to know about the emotions that you may encounter with an open adoption that may not be present in a traditional closed or semi-closed adoption.
 If you want your open adoption to succeed, counseling is a key step that you should take.

 Adoptions are designed to protect the best interests of the child, which may mean that some complicated requests and clearances are necessary.
-A lawyer can help guide you through the process.
-Contact a local attorney for a free case review to discuss the details of your adoption case.
+A lawyer can help guide you through the process and make sure everything goes as smoothly as possible.
+Contact a local adoption attorney to discuss the details of your adoption case.